elewoutv/pyGeniusOne/README.md

     - ```userplane_[upload|download]_max_throughput_kbps```
         - highest throughput reached during the interval in upload/download direction.
     - ```userplane_[upload|download]_retransmitted_packets_count```
-        - ammount of tcp retransmissions during the interval in upload/download direction.
+        - amount of tcp retransmissions during the interval in upload/download direction.
     - ```userplane_ttfb_usec```
         - time difference in milliseconds between the first tcp syn of a connection and the first data packet.